rnett/symbol-export/.junie/guidelines.md

 ## Project structure

+- `gradle/build-logic` the build logic
 - `annotations` contains annotations that are shared between the compiler plugin and the runtime
 - `compiler-plugin` is the Kotlin compiler plugin
 - `gradle-plugin` is the Gradle plugin that applies the compiler plugin
+- `names-internasl` is the internal symbols objects used to pass serialized symbols between the compiler plugin and the code generator
+- `symbols` is the public symbols API
+- `symbols-*` are symbol conversion extensions
+- `test` is a build that tests symbol export and import

 ## Kotlin compiler plugins